A first-of-its-kind Israeli satellite will be launched next week on a unique ecological mission, proving the efficacy of Israeli space technologies

 Colors of change

-Venus is the Roman mythology equivalent of the Greek Aphrodite, goddess of beauty, love and procreation.
-In earlier versions of Roman mythology, she was the goddess reigning over gardens, vineyards and orchards.
-Therefore, it was only suiting to name a satellite on an ecological and agricultural mission after her.
-Officially, Venμs is an acronym for "Vegetation and Environment monitoring on a New Micro Satellite", with the letter M replaced by the Greek letter μ, which signifies “micro” in scientific formulas.
+Venus is the Roman mythology equivalent of the Greek Aphrodite, goddess of beauty, love, and procreation.
+In earlier versions of Roman mythology, she was the goddess of gardens, vineyards, and orchards.
+Thus it was only befitting to name a satellite on an ecological and agricultural mission after her.
+Officially, Venμs is an acronym for Vegetation and Environment monitoring on a New Micro Satellite, with the letter M replaced by the Greek letter μ, which signifies “micro” in scientific formulas.

 In order to maintain the constant orbit with high accuracy, the satellite is equipped with an innovative propulsion system, made by Rafael Advanced Defense Systems.
-The system includes two electrical motors that, by using a magnetic field, turn xenon into plasma, which is a state of matter in which the electrons leave their atoms.
+The system includes two electrical motors that, using a magnetic field, turn xenon into plasma, which is a state of matter in which the electrons leave their atoms.
 The emission of the plasma generates greater thrust than a regular chemical motor, so that the satellite can perform the same maneuvers using less fuel, or perform more maneuvers and track corrections using the same amount of fuel.
-The electricity for producing the plasma will be generated using solar panels, which the satellite will spread out as it enters into its orbit.
+The electricity for producing the plasma will be generated using solar panels, which the satellite will deploy as it enters into its orbit.

 The satellite will orbit the Earth at a height of 720 km, and after two years, will gradually descend into a lower orbit, of about 410 km.
-During both orbits, it will have to correct its direction and angle every once in a while, due to changes in the gravitational field, solar wind or drag force generated by atmospheric particles.
-This will be done using an autonomous track control system, which is independent from the instructions and calculations of the operators in the ground control station.
+During both orbits, it will have to correct its direction and angle every once in a while, due to changes in the gravitational field, solar wind, or drag force generated by atmospheric particles.
+This will be done by an autonomous track control system, which is independent of the instructions and calculations of the operators in the ground control station.
 Successful function of the novel satellite motor and the track control system may open new markets for using these technologies.